PTSD Treatment in Boulder, Colorado

 What Exactly is PTSD?

-PTSD is a mental health condition that develops after an individual experiences or witnesses trauma.
+Post-Traumatic Stress Disorder (PTSD) is a mental health condition that develops after an individual experiences or witnesses trauma.
 This may involve a single life-threatening event or ongoing exposure to circumstances such as abuse, violence, neglect, or chronic stress.
 Traumatic experiences like combat, natural disasters, medical emergencies, or accidents can also contribute to its development.

 Although the source of trauma may differ, the unifying feature of PTSD is its lasting impact on the way a person feels, thinks, and relates to the world.
 The condition can interfere with relationships, disrupt work, and alter daily functioning.
 It is not a sign of weakness but rather a natural human response to overwhelming experiences.